wp-plugins/hover/readme.txt

 Tested up to: 3.6.1
 Stable tag: hover-0.7.3

+Hover Is Looking for You!
+I moved to Octopress and am no longer actively developing Hover.
+If you want to take over, contact me by email.

 Hover is a WordPress plugin that replaces keywords with links and an optional popup

 == Description ==